ComputeCanada/magic_castle/README.md

 Terraform will then proceed to create the resources defined by the configuration file.
 It should take a few minutes.
-Once the creation process is completed, Terraform will output the administrator password, the user account password, the administrator username and the floating ip of the login node.
+Once the creation process is completed, Terraform will output the guest account usernames and password, the sudoer username and the floating ip of the login node.

 **Warning**: although the instance creation process is finished once Terraform